branahr/wsb-hub3/readme.txt

 = Where can I find a detailed documentation =

-The official documentation is located at the [WSB HUB3 Documentation](https://www.webstudiobrana.com/wsb-hub3/) page.
+Documentation is located at the [WSB HUB3 Github page](https://github.com/branahr/wsb-hub3).

 = Where is the settings page? =